mongodb/specifications/source/unified-test-format/unified-test-format.rst

 that no events were observed on the client.
 The process for matching events is described in `expectedEvent`_.

-If `test.outcome <test_outcome_>`_ is specified, for each `outcomeCollectionData`_ therein the test runner MUST assert that the collection contains exactly the expected data.
+If `test.outcome <test_outcome_>`_ is specified, for each `collectionData`_
+therein the test runner MUST assert that the collection contains exactly the expected data.
 The test runner MUST query each collection using the internal MongoClient, an ascending sort order on the ``_id`` field (i.e. ``{ _id: 1 }``), a "primary" read preference, and a "local" read concern.
-When comparing collection data, the rules in `Evaluating Matches`_ do not apply and the documents MUST match exactly;
-however, test runners MUST permit variations in document key order or otherwise normalize the documents before comparison.
+When comparing collection data, the rules in `Evaluating Matches`_ do not apply and the documents MUST match exactly; however, test runners MUST permit variations in document key order or otherwise normalize the documents before comparison.
 If the list of documents is empty, the test runner MUST assert that the collection is empty.

 Before clearing the entity map at the end of each test, the test runner MUST allow its entities to be accessed externally.
 The exact mechanism for